mekimball/futbol/README.md

 * [Status](#status)
 * [Contact](#contact)
 ## General info
-This project is  a program dedicated to calculating soccer statistsics.
+This project is  a program dedicated to calculating soccer statistics.
 It takes data from csv files and reports statistics and creates a website with the analysis.
 ## Screenshots
 ![Website Picture](https://user-images.githubusercontent.com/83834410/128053930-e7533171-74e3-49e4-981f-ec2d4b1ded3e.png)
 ## Learning Goals